DerwenAI/kleptosyn/NOTES.md

 ## TODOs

+  1. Isolate to one subgraph as a suspected fraud ring, e.g., Badshah
+  2. Generate transactions to simulate money laundering tradecraft
+  3. Backfill with "legit" transactions

   * Update the parameters of statistical models used for simulation and generating transfers
   * Leverage the BODS vocabulary <https://www.openownership.org/en/publications/rdf-vocabulary-for-the-beneficial-ownership-data-standard/> for Open Ownership data
   * Make better use of FtM vocabulary <https://discuss.opensanctions.org/t/wip-better-workflow-for-neo4j-data-conversion/64> for OpenSanctions data